dapplets/dapplet-docs/docs/ex08-site-adapter.md

 Now we have two contexts: **MENU** and **SEARCH_RESULT**.

-If there are many contexts of one type on the page, like tweets of search results, you have to find **unique `id`** for everyone.
-It's needed for saving the states of dapplets' elements connected to these contexts.
+If there are many contexts of one type on the page, like tweets or search results, you have to find **unique `id`** for everyone.
+It's needed for saving the states of dapplets' widgets connected to these contexts.

-The next step - is creating an element.
+The next step - is creating a **widget**.
 We have a template of the button in `adapter/src/button.ts`.

-To define a context where this widget is used, is used `contextInsPoints`.
+To define the contexts in which this widget is used, you must specify `contextInsPoints`.

 For example, let's define a contexts for `MENU` and` SEARCH_RESULT`